contentful/widget-sdk/docs/guides/routing-migration.md

 Find all links in the applications that were referring to the previous route configuration:

 - relative links links `^.list`, `^.details`
-- or absolute links like `['spaces', 'detail', 'environment', 'locales', 'list']` or `spaces.detail.environment.locales.list`
+- or absolute links like `['spaces', 'environment', 'locales', 'list']` or `spaces.environment.locales.list`

 Replace these links with our functions created on the previous step and their alternatives that wraps our existing ways of navigation: